 17. Gujrati thepla with ginger tea

 Here is one more Indian regional cuisine, rich in taste and nutrients both, theplas are versions of parathas, but unlike parathas, they are thinner and less heavy.
-Theplas are made by making a soft dough, most of the time.
-Fenugreek is used in theplas, but you can customize it accordingly.
-The soft dough is roasted in a frying pan and brushed with oil.
+To make theplas you have to prepare a soft dough.
+Most of the time fenugreek is used in theplas, but you can customize it accordingly.
+Then you have to brush it with some oil and roast it in a frying pan.
 We suggest you use vegan butter instead of oil and enjoy your theplas with hot ginger tea.

 18. South indian lemon rice and walnut chutney

-South Indian lemon rice is a mouth-watering rice dish, you can always use brown rice for a healthy option, It is a blend of Indian spices tossed with veggies, lemon is the key ingredient of this recipe since lemon is rich in vitamin C and antioxidants, lemon r ice is a very healthy recipe, The Goodness of Indian Spices and nutritious veggies increase its quality manifolds, so there is no reason to not give it a try.
+South Indian lemon rice is a mouth-watering rice dish, you can always use brown rice for a healthy option.
+It is a blend of Indian spices tossed with veggies.
+Lemon is the key ingredient of this recipe since lemon is rich in vitamin C and antioxidants, lemon rice is a very healthy recipe.
+The Goodness of Indian Spices and nutritious veggies increases its quality manifolds.
+So give this recipe a try on your next healthy meal for lunch.

 19. Chana masala with chapati and pickled onion

 Chana Masala is a simple yet full-of-flavor cuisine.
-Chickpeas are rich in protein and amino acids, so they are excellent for gym-going persons; Chana masala is made by tossing some onion, tomato, and Indian spices.
-Chana Masala is best served with hot chapati and some pickled onions to add a cherry to the cake.
+Chickpeas are rich in protein and amino acids, so they are excellent for gym-going persons.
+Chana masala is made by tossing some onion, tomato, and Indian spices.
+Serve it with hot chapatis and some pickled onions to add a cherry to the cake.

 20. Methi bajra paratha with mix veg

 Methi bajra paratha is made from fenugreek leaves mixed with bajra flour, you can use desi ghee for parathas.
-Compliment the parathas with mixed veg and fill both your tummy and heart with this nutrient-loaded Meal we are suggesting to you.
+Compliment the parathas with mixed veg and fill both your tummy and heart with this nutrient-loaded healthy meal we are suggesting to you.

 21. Tadka dal with zeera rice

-This homemade dish can make your weekend afternoons a lot better, this meal is simple but the taste it guarantees is priceless, it might bring you a sense of nostalgia, and if you are living away from home this will make you miss home.
+This homemade dish can make your weekend afternoons a lot better.
+This healthy meal is simple but the taste it guarantees is priceless.
+It might bring you a sense of nostalgia, and if you are living away from home this will make you miss home.